MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 ### 3.9.5, On-use enchantment damage scaling

-Done via updating the start of the above function in 4.2, to allow for either `castonce` or `whenused`.
+Done via updating the start of the above function to allow for either `castonce` or `whenused`.
 No other changes needed, working, they both use the same damage scaling function as a result (intended)

 ```
 if ((mEnchantmentType == ESM::Enchantment::CastOnce || mEnchantmentType == ESM::Enchantment::WhenUsed)